videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-16-ml-method-for-video-encoding.md

 ## Dataset
 We create our dataset using the selection technique from “MSU Video Codecs Comparison 2016” [2], we have analyzed more than one million videos and downloaded 7,036 unique high bitrate videos from Vimeo.com and processed them further.
 Below you can see the bitrate distributions for our video dataset by year.
+You can also see [SI/TI distribution of datasets]( https://papers.evt.guru/ml-preset-predictor/si-ti.html).

 <div class="examples">
     <div class="big-example">